stepanoffweb/Layout_Practise/README.md

 # Layout_Practise
-  This repo is a collection of my training sites.
+  This repo is a collection of sites.

 ## FirstPortfolio (first_portfolio branch):
   Simple 3-sections layout with WOW and Animation libs.